serhatarslan-hub/cs244-ICW_testing/README.md

 We measure ICW consistently with the unit definition of `cwnd`, in bytes.
 As long as the ICW is filled up, the total amount of payload sent will be equal to `cwnd`.
 If packet loss occurs along the way, the received payload size may be smaller than what is sent, but our implementation follows the sequence numbers of the received packets and terminates the test when a loss is detected.
 We also detect whether the response has finished before filling up the `cwnd` by catching any `FIN`, `RST` packets and/or retransmissions.
 In order to make sure `FIN` packets are sent at the end of responses, we use the `Connection: Close` attribute in our `GET` requests.

-A discussion on the meaning of a test with a small MSS vs more practical values is given [below](#discussion).
-We acknowledge the fact that our tests with limited number of MSS trials will not reveal the complete function that is used by the server to calculate its ICW.
+However, as we alluded to, it is reasonable to ask whether running such a test with an `MSS` of 64 or 100 can reasonably return meaningful results on the modern internet, when common `MSS` values are far from this.
+To begin to address this question, we perform a test with 5 different `MSS` values ranging from 64 to 1460 on a [known large file](http://yuba.stanford.edu/~nickm/img/nick-portrait.jpg).
+We discuss more practical MSS [below](#discussion).
+We acknowledge that our tests with limited number of MSS trials will not reveal the complete function that is used by the server to calculate its ICW.

 ### Finding large objects